Well-posedness of an optical flow based optimal control formulation for image registration: Introduction

-for $\alpha, \beta > 0$ and $\sigma \in (0,\frac12)$.
+for $\alpha, \beta > 0$ and $\sigma \in (0,\frac12)$ (see \eqref{w1inftynorm} for the definition of $\|\cdot\|_{W^{1,\infty}_0(\Omega)^d}$).
 While restricting to stationary vector fields for the specific application, we derive a general framework for the optimization and discuss the linear hyperbolic transport equation in a setting that allows for instationary vector fields.

 Optimization problems with a $W^{1, \infty}$-norm regularization term are challenging due to the non-differentiability of its norm, see \cite{clason2012minimum}.
 A common strategy, which is also called ``augmented Morozov regularization'' \cite{clason2012fitting}, is to introduce an additional scalar optimization variable $t$ that replaces the regularization in the objective function and to add constraints that bound the components of the regularization pointwise almost everywhere.
-Instead, we consider a relaxation of the $L^\infty$-norm involving an approximation of the maximum and minimum function, see also \cite{bertazzoni2024approximation}, or \cite{Kruse2015} for interior point methods in function space and replace the regularization term $\mathcal R$ by a parameterized regularization term $\mathcal R_\gamma$ given by
+Instead, we consider a relaxation of an $L^\infty$-seminorm involving an approximation of the maximum and minimum function, see also \cite{bertazzoni2024approximation}, or \cite{Kruse2015} for interior point methods in function space, and replace the regularization term $\mathcal R$ by a parameterized regularization term $\mathcal R_\gamma$ given by

 where $\Psi_\gamma$ is defined in \eqref{psigamma}.
-We derive the relaxed function via entropic regularization with regularization parameter $\gamma > 0$ using a strategy similar to that in \cite{clason2021entropic}.
-The resulting smooth approximation for the $L^\infty$-norm is given by
+The resulting smooth approximation for an $L^\infty$-seminorm is given by

-where the latter terms are smooth approximations of the minimum and maximum, see \cite{Kruse2015}, and which is naturally posed in the Orlicz space $L_{\exp}(\Omega)$.
+which is naturally posed in the Orlicz space $L_{\exp}(\Omega)$.
 It is related to the entropic risk measure, allowing us to use several of its properties for developing a concise framework.
 Moreover, Orlicz spaces play a critical role in statistics \cite{Buldygin2000}, as they allow for modeling of precise tail behaviors of random variables and regularity of stochastic processes.
-The relaxation of the regularization leads to optimization in a non-reflexive Banach space with $\mathrm{div}(\vel) \in L_{\exp}(\Omega)$, which is strictly larger and for which it is not ensured that $\mathrm{div}(\vel) \in L^\infty(\Omega)$.
+The relaxation of the regularization leads to optimization in a non-reflexive Banach space with $\mathrm{div}(\vel) \in L_{\exp}(\Omega)$, for which it is not ensured that $\mathrm{div}(\vel) \in L^\infty(\Omega)$.
 This prevents the application of existence results for transport equations established in \cite{jarde2019existence}.